-The University Library Residency Program is designed to provide early career librarians from underrepresented groups with an opportunity to experience work in an academic and research library.
-After the completion of the program, the Resident Librarians will have gained in-depth work experience in an area of academic librarianship; introductory work experience in at least two other areas of academic librarianship; an introduction to academic library administration; and experience designing, conducting, and sharing the results of a research project.
+The University Library Residency Program is designed to provide early career librarians from underrepresented groups with an opportunity to experience professional work in an academic and research library.
+After the completion of the program, the Resident Librarians will have gained in-depth work experience in an area of academic librarianship; introductory work experience in at least two other areas of academic librarianship through rotations; an introduction to academic library administration; and experience designing, conducting, and sharing the results of a signature research project.

 The program is composed of: